Get

 If your cat has a respiratory infection that’s affecting their voice box, they may also be resisting at food time.
 Cats use their nose to smell their food before eating it.
 That’s why they’ll turn their nose up at spoiled food or a dish that’s been tampered with (hence why trying to stick your cat’s medication in their food most likely doesn’t work).
 While this is a fantastic survival skill, it’s not helpful if your cat is sick and cannot smell their food.
 They cannot feel better if they’re not able to eat.

-If your vet has diagnosed a respiratory infection, try offering them slightly warm (but not hot) food.
+If the vet has diagnosed a respiratory infection, try offering them slightly warm (but not hot) food.
 Warmer foods tend to produce more of an odor and will be more tempting to a sick cat.
 Mix a bit of warm water with their soft food to create a creamier and softer version that’ll feel nice on their throats.

-If your cat’s hoarseness is due to growths or tumors, your vet will talk to you about the best treatment option for your kitty.
+If your cat’s hoarseness is due to growths or tumors, the vet will talk to you about the best treatment option for your kitty.
 Options might be surgery, medication, or a combination of both.
 The same goes for cats suffering from laryngeal paralysis.

 vet checking up the cat